 Keeving is a unique method of stopping the fermentation of the cider/perry juice naturally so the juice is only partially fermented leaving in some of the natural sugars.

 If the conditions are right, half way through the fermentation a pectin gel will form on top of the fermenting cider drawing out the yeasts and nutrients.
 This suspends the fermentation of the cider, and a clear naturally sweet-partially fermented cider/perry can be drawn off at this stage.
-Making a sweet cider in this way retains more balance in the final drink – as the tannins, leftover fruit sugars and acidity hold together to create the perfect sweet cider.
+Making a sweet cider in this way retains more balance in the final drink – as the tannins, leftover fruit sugars from the unfermented apples and acidity hold together to create the perfect sweet cider.

-To achieve this you need to be a very skilled cidermaker, form the pectin gel to form (often called the ‘brown cap / chapeau brun’, the apples/pears used must be of a certain season and quality (cider varieties that are from old trees that have never been fertilised so are low in nutrients), the fermentation must be natural (commercial yeasts used to make cider are too aggressive) and the moment of tapping of the clear juice is key.
+To achieve this you need to be a very skilled cidermaker, for the pectin gel to form (often called the ‘brown cap / chapeau brun’, the apples/pears used must be of a certain season and quality (cider varieties that are from old trees that have never been fertilised so are low in nutrients), the fermentation must be natural and slow (commercial yeasts used to make cider are too aggressive) and the moment of tapping of the clear juice is key.

 Tom Oliver’s family farm has grown cider apples and pears for generations.
 For many years the fruit was sold to Bulmer’s, a large cider producer nearby.
 But after disagreements on price the family moved away from selling apples and into growing hops.
 Tom was relegated to making cider and perry using local apples just for family and friends.

 Leaving the family farm he want off to study music and became tour manager for The Pretenders and later The Proclaimers (he’s still their tour manager to this day which he fits around farming and making cider!).
 But as with everything family draws you back and in 1999 he moved back to Herefordshire and persuaded his Mum to let him have a go at making cider commercially using apples from their farm and five surrounding orchards.